hashicorp/terraform-provider-azurerm/website/docs/r/linux_web_app_slot.html.markdown

 * `client_secret_setting_name` - (Optional) The app setting name that contains the `client_secret` value used for Google login.
 Cannot be specified with `client_secret`.

 * `oauth_scopes` - (Optional) Specifies a list of OAuth 2.0 scopes that will be requested as part of Google Sign-In authentication.
-If not specified, "openid", "profile", and "email" are used as default scopes.
+If not specified, `openid`, `profile`, and `email` are used as default scopes.

 ---

 A `headers` block supports the following:

-~> **NOTE:** Please see the [official Azure Documentation](https://docs.microsoft.com/en-us/azure/app-service/app-service-ip-restrictions#filter-by-http-header) for details on using header filtering.
+~> **NOTE:** Please see the [official Azure Documentation](https://docs.microsoft.com/azure/app-service/app-service-ip-restrictions#filter-by-http-header) for details on using header filtering.

 * `x_azure_fdid` - (Optional) Specifies a list of Azure Front Door IDs.